krunal-99/book-management-API/README.md

 ## /books

-GET: Get all books ✅
+GET: Get all books
-POST: Create/Add a new book ✅
+POST: Create/Add a new book

 ## /books/{id}

-GET: Get a book by id ✅
+GET: Get a book by id
-PUT: Update a book by id ✅
+PUT: Update a book by id

 ## /books/issued/by-user

-GET: Get all issued books✅
+GET: Get all issued books

 # Subscription Types